The Guy Fleming Trail is located in Torrey Pines State Reserve in San Diego.

 Guy Fleming Trail in Torrey Pines is a short and easy trail for just about anyone.
 It’s easy to get to and offers some great views.

-While you are in the area consider kayaking or snorkeling in La Jolla.
+While you are in the area consider snorkeling in La Jolla.